Jaylyn Sherrod

 Biography

-Personal: Jaylyn Sherrod is the daughter of Tamika Williams and Micheal Sherrod.
-She earned her undergraduate degree in sociology from Colorado in 2022.
-She also received a master’s degree in organizational leadership from Colorado in 2023 and plans on finishing a master’s degree in criminal justice in 2025.
+Personal: Sherrod is the daughter of Tamika Williams and Micheal Sherrod.
+She earned her undergraduate degree from Colorado in sociology in 2022.
+She also received a master’s degree in organizational leadership from Colorado in 2023.
+She completed a master’s degree in criminal justice in December 2025.
+She has a dog named Jiggy.
+She also participated in karate and track and field as a child.
+She enjoys traveling, going to museums, and Lego.
+She lists meeting Megan Thee Stallion as a time when she felt starstruck.
+Her proudest accomplishment is earning three college degrees.
+She knows American Sign Language.

-Other Professional Experience: Sherrod appeared in 10 games as a reserve for the New York Liberty during the 2024 WNBA season.
+Other Professional Experience: Sherrod is a two-year WNBA veteran who has played 36 career games.
+She appeared in 10 games as a reserve for the New York Liberty during the 2024 WNBA season.
 She averaged 1.9 points and 0.3 rebounds per game while helping New York win the WNBA title.
-She scored a season-high eight points against Atlanta on September 19, 2024, and also contributed five points against Dallas on September 12, 2024.
+She scored a season-high eight points against Atlanta on September 19, 2024.
+She also contributed five points against Dallas on September 12, 2024.
+She saw action in 18 games with New York during the 2025 season before being signed by Minnesota on August 9, 2025.
+She played in eight games as a reserve for the Lynx.